Looking for the best movies about money, investing, and wild stock trading?

 5. The Wolf of Wall Street (2013)

 The Wolf of Wall Street is written by Terence Winter and directed by Martin Scorsese.
 It is based on the book of the same name, written by Jordan Belfort.
-Leonard DiCaprio plays Jordan Belfort, a stockbroker who makes money by selling IPO stocks, blue-chip stocks, and penny stocks.
+Leonardo DiCaprio plays Jordan Belfort, a stockbroker who makes money by selling IPO stocks, blue-chip stocks, and penny stocks.
 The movie details the fall and rise of an unscrupulous and intelligent stockbroker who ends up in jail for money laundering and securities fraud.

 6. Margin Call (2011)